mayaanne/foundations/resources/listening-looping.md

 - Partner up with someone in your cohort or on the Foundations Slack Channel.

--Hint:_ Connect with another student through Slack.
-Don't let technology hold you back, you can set up a video meeting with another or organise a time where both of you can meet in person on campus.
+_Hint:_ Connect with another student through Slack.
+Don't let not being face to face hold you back, you can set up a video meeting with another or organise a time where both of you can meet in person on campus.
 You can choose.

 - Spend 2 minutes each, listening and looping